mebuyukbulut/MeowCAD/To-Do/general.md

 - Object Picking (with back buffer)
 - Different ray casting methods
 - Create a general naming rule
 - Data representation in memory of 3D objects
+- Create two new class and separate mesh and cubemaps works from Scene class
+  - Create a new class for cubemaps as "CubemapManager.h"
+  - Create a new class for meshes as "MeshManager.h"

 # In progress
 - Scene Graph